nash-ye/wp-reinstall-themes/README.md

 # Reinstall Themes
-A simple plugin to allow WordPress themes re-installation.
+A simple plugin to allow themes re-installation, by using WordPress standard theme update process.